mailsg/Hello-Microverse/README.md

 ### Prerequisites

 In order to run this project you need, basic Github and Linter application knowledge.
+Run the below command

+`npm init -y`

 <!--
 Example command: